 - Future challenges for the Danish Welfare state

 The Danish Welfare State

 The Danish welfare state has developed in interaction with the emergence of the Danish welfare society.
-Welfare societies can be described through the ‘Welfare triangle’ that shows how welfare support, funding and the provision of welfare services are located within either the market, civil society and/or the state .
-Any given society can be described and analyzed through the specific institutional arrangement set up to provide welfare services and how welfare provisions are located with relation to either the market, civil society and/or the state.
+Welfare societies can be described through the ‘Welfare triangle’ that shows how welfare support, funding and the provision of welfare services are located within either the market, civil society, and/or the state .
+Any given society can be described and analyzed through the specific institutional arrangement set up to provide welfare services and how welfare provisions are located with relation to either the market, civil society, and/or the state.
 The Danish welfare society has developed through active state intervention where, for example, childcare largely has been funded through tax.
 Extensive childcare services have been secured by the state through the provision of daycare centers and nurseries made available to families with children.
-This particular social infrastructure has allowed for a high degree of female employment and high labor markets participation rates.
+This particular social infrastructure has allowed for a high degree of female employment and high labor market participation rates.
 Typically, the exact distributions of responsibilities and interaction between the market, the civil society and the state vary within different areas of policy.

-A characteristic Of the Danish welfare state is consensus around the fundamental political values between the main political actors.
+A characteristic of the Danish welfare state is consensus around the fundamental political values between the main political actors.
 Historically, attempts to alter the social infrastructure have been focused on changing specific policy areas, for example changing eligibility criteria for different types of benefits or attempting to introduce more market-driven competition into the production of welfare services, but the basic framework has not been radically altered.
 Political parties who have demanded more radical changes to the welfare state have not received significant support among the public.

 The Danish welfare society is generally characterized by